calebtt/calebtt/README.md

 - 👋 Hi, I’m @calebtt
 - 👀 I’m interested in Software Engineering (design), CNC Machining, Business, Real Estate, Finance, Crypto
-- 🌱 I’m currently reading <a href="https://www.manning.com/books/c-plus-plus-concurrency-in-action-second-edition"> C++ Concurrency in Action 2nd ed.</a>
+- 🌱 I’m currently reading about Machine Learning
-- 💞️ I’m looking to collaborate on: (top of the list) large C++ projects, or a cool .NET API
+- 💞️ I’m looking to collaborate on: (top of the list) C++, C#, or Rust projects.
 - 📫 How to reach me, email preferred or ask for cell # for more direct communication.

 -Temp-humid-sensor-Arduino, an embedded dev project using an Arduino uno wifi rev2 (ATmega4809 8-bit microcontroller),